ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 https://t1pal-995.freshstatus.io/   Any and all observed impairments to any T1Pal components should be entered into a trouble ticket.
 The trouble ticket system is configured to receive emails directed to support@t1pal.com   The trouble ticketing system is at  t1pal.helpy.io

+### *HIPAA Compliance*

+We ensure compliance with HIPAA, MDN protects the information from patients in several ways.
+In particular, we strive to:

+* Ensure confidentially
+* Protect against security threats and unauthorized disclosure.
+* Validate the integrity of information
+* Establish secure processes and ensure that our workforce is in compliance.

+* Communicate -- All information that is transferred to and from the MDN platform is encrypted in transit.
+In particular, MDN servers communicating using "TLS" and reject any attempts to communicate using unencrypted connections.

+* Storage -- All data stored on permanent storage systems is encrypted with industry standard encryption.

+* Physical Security
+  MDN servers are part of Amazon's AWS compute cloud, which is compliant with the US Government's FedRamp standards for physical and electronic data security.
+AWS enables covered entities and their business associates subject to HIPAA to leverage the secure AWS environment to process, maintain, and store protected health information.

+The Amazon whitepaper on HIPAA provides a list of best practices, which MDN is following.

+* Deployment Security -- Encryption and deploy keys are stored separately from customer data access is tightly controlled.
+* Integrity -- All user data is traceable and auditable.
+Every transaction in the database is recorded with a cryptographically secure identifier in the database (a "hash").

+We also follow all HIPAA guidelines for organizational policy:

+* Ben West (bewest@medicaldatanetworks.com) is our privacy officer and is accountable for HIPAA compliance.
+* Patients have the right to acces all of their PHI, in real time, in both human-readable and machine-accessible forms.
+This is much faster than the HIPAA-required 30 days).
+* All employees are trained on their responsibilities with respect to HIPAA.
+* All access to PHI is limited and logged.
+Users can request that their data be deleted at any time.

+MDN privacy policy and terms are published on the T1Pal web site under /policy and /terms.

+In the event of a breach, we will notify affected users via the MDN Breach Notification Letter